shaimaa-elbaklish/bicyclesFD/README.md

 ## Publications
 ```
 Quantifying Bicycle Flow Efficiency: Inference of the Fundamental Diagram from Experimental Observations (2026).
-El-Baklish, S.K. and Riehl, K. and Ni, Y-C. and Ramseier, T. and Kouvelas, A. and Makridis, M.
+El-Baklish, S.K. and Ni, Y-C. and Riehl, K. and Kouvelas, A. and Makridis, M.
 (Submitted to Nature Communications)
 ```
 ```